solarsnake/coveralls-demo-ruby/README.md

 ---

-As described in the documentation, our next step is to add a `travis.yml` config file to our repo.<sup>*</sup>
+As described in the documentation,<sup>*</sup> our next step is to add a `travis.yml` config file to our repo.

 <details>
-   <summary>* Where's that documentation?</summary>
+   <summary>* <em>Where's that documentation?</em></summary>

 ---

-The free version of Travis CI doesn't offer as much hand-holding as the paid version.
-Clicking on <strong>Documentation</strong> in the footer even takes us to docs for the paid version of the service, which aren't 100% applicable for the free service.
+<em>The free version of Travis CI doesn't offer as much hand-holding as the paid version.
+Clicking on <strong>Documentation</strong> in the footer even takes us to docs for the paid version of the service, which aren't 100% applicable for the free service.</em>

 No matter, though.
-For us, the [Getting started with GitHub](https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci-using-github) instructions still apply&emdash;<em>after the first three (3) steps aboout adding your repo to travis-ci.com</em>:
+For us, the [Getting started with GitHub](https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci-using-github) instructions still apply&mdash;<em>after the first three (3) steps aboout adding your repo to travis-ci.com</em>:

 ![travis-ci-docs-getting-started-with-github.png](../media/media/travis-ci-docs-getting-started-with-github.png)

-According to the instructions, we need to:

-<quote> Add a `.travis.yml` file to your repository to tell Travis CI what to do.</quote>

-And luckily for us, the example is for Ruby and applies well enough to our project:
+That `.travis.yml` is for Ruby and applies well <em>enough</em> to our project...

 ![travis-ci-docs-getting-started-with-github-sample-travis-yml.png](../media/media/travis-ci-docs-getting-started-with-github-sample-travis-yml.png)

-With the exception that we're not using `jruby`.
-Instead, we're using "regular ruby", or the MRI (or "Matz") version of Ruby.
+...with the exception that we're not using `jruby`.
+Instead, we're using "regular old ruby", or the MRI (or "Matz") version of Ruby.
 So our `.travis.yml` looks a little different from the example.

 <details>
    <summary>* <em>What if my project's not in Ruby?</em></summary>